Templum/govulncheck-action/README.md

   This configuration uses a different version of go (1.18) scans ./... and will fail if at least one vulnerability was found.
   </summary>

+  > :warning: Choosing `vulncheck-version: latest` can include breaking changes to the JSON format, which will break this action.

 ```yaml
 name: My Workflow
 on: [push, pull_request]